Why did WSU develop a new logo?

 Who did this work?

-The project was coordinated by University Relations.
+The project was coordinated by Strategic Communications.
 The actual design of the logo and the visual standards that support it was done by Gardner Design of Wichita.

 Did the official university colors change?